Skip to main content

 Every year we analyse the greenhouse gas emissions arising from our buildings, transport and large services.
 The full analysis can be downloaded below.

-• Purchasing 100% green electricity from Ecotricity has cut our net emissions by 230 tonnes in 2020.
+• Purchasing 100% green electricity from Ecotricity has cut our net emissions by a further 449 tonnes.

 Waste and Recycling Toggle accordion